DavidMercier/NIMS/doc/python_abaqus.rst

    :scale: 20 %
    :align: center

-   *Geometry of the sample in the FEM model.*
+   * - Geometry of the sample in the FEM model.*

 Geometry of the indenter
 ---------------------------------